-If you cannot find a step which solves your particular “problem” in the Steps Registry, then you can create your own step and publish it.
-Steps are similar to any other projects on Wercker but instead of deploying to a cloud provider, you deploy to the step registry in order to make the step available.
+If you cannot find a step that solves a challenge you are facing in the Steps Store, you can create your own step and publish it.
+Steps are similar to any other projects on Wercker, but instead of deploying to a cloud provider, you deploy to the Steps Store in order to make the step available.

 To be able to publish a step, you first need a Wercker application containing the following files:

-Though technically a step can be written in any language, we recommended writing them in
+Although a step can technically be written in any language, we recommended writing them in

 bash or in